When it comes to the walking aides, there’s no room for compromise. A useful aid will take you to your recovery a lot faster than a cheaper one.

 - Reasonably inexpensive, fanciest ones are less than a hundred dollars, starting from 25.

-- Can be of help in various injuries – temporary or lifelong disabilities.
+- It can be of help in various injuries – temporary or lifelong disabilities.

-- Can cause injuries to underarm, can cause numbness.
+- It can cause injuries to underarm, can cause numbness.

 - Not easy to balance.